mamnuya/purdah_and_patriarchy/data/README.md

 - Contains **Overall TF-IDF values for all terms**, not just those from the bias lexicon.
 - Files are grouped by language and application.
 - Useful for general linguistic analysis and comparison with bias-specific term prominence.
+- **Includes `Bias_Scores_and_Top_Terms_by_Language.pdf`** which provides a detailed writeup of top biased terms, bias scores, frequent overall terms, and compares bias scores by identity, methods, applications, and languages.

 ---